In order to bring you the best organic produce, some ingredients may differ from those depicted.

-To the remaining garlic butter in the pot, stir in the heavy cream, season with salt and pepper, and cook over medium heat until thickened slightly, 1 to 3 minutes.
-Remove from the heat, cover, and keep warm.
+To the remaining garlic butter in the pot, add the milk, season with salt and pepper, and cook over medium heat, stirring occasionally, until thickened slightly, 2 to 3 minutes.
+Remove from the heat, stir in the Parmesan, and cover to keep warm.

 Prep and steam the lobster

 - Working with 1 lobster tail at a time, place the lobster with the top shell facing up on a cutting board.
 Using clean kitchen shears or scissors, cut down the center of the shell, avoiding the meat, until you reach the base of the tail (do not cut through the tail; keep it intact).
 Turn the lobster over and repeat with the bottom shell, cutting down the center to the base of the tail.
 Using your fingers, gently spread the shells apart and lift out the meat, keeping the meat attached near the end of the tail.
 Press the empty shell halves back together and lay the lobster meat on top of the shell.

 In a large frying pan, bring ½ inch of water to a boil.
 Add the lobster, with the shell down and meat facing up, cover, and cook until the lobster meat is opaque throughout, 4 to 6 minutes.
 Transfer to a plate.
 Brush with or spoon over the reserved garlic butter.
 While the lobster is steaming, prepare the garnishes.